d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 Memoizer of Wood et al., 2012 for more details of how to accomplish this.
-Unfortunately models like this get unwieldy rather quickly: first off, we need to store all counts and secondly, this entirely ingores the meaning of the words.
+Unfortunately models like this get unwieldy rather quickly: first off, we need to store all counts and secondly, this entirely ignores the meaning of the words.
 For instance, *'cat'* and *'feline'* should occur in related contexts.
 Deep learning based language models are well suited to take this into account.
 This, it is quite difficult to adjust such models to additional context.
 Lastly, long word